 A small percentage of the water, instead of traveling to the Bay, undergoes further treatment, called water reclamation, to make it suitable for human contact.
 This water is used to irrigate some of southern Marin's parks, including Hauke and Bayfront Parks in Mill Valley.

-The preceding article about Gem Pond explained the need for the ponds dug near SASM.
+There are two equalization basins at the eastern side of the facility.
 On a typical dry day, the treatment plant can expect a peak of about five million gallons of wastewater flowing into the facility from Mill Valley and southern Marin sanitary districts.
-The system currently has a capacity of 25 million gallons per day however on successive days of heavy rains as much as 30 million gallons can swamp SASM's facility.
-The ponds are used to temporarily hold excess sewage until the flow through the treatment plant ebbs, and SASM can safely draw back the water from the pond for treatment.
+The system currently has a capacity of 25 million gallons per day and on successive days of heavy rains as much as 30 million gallons can flow into the wastewater facility.
+The equalization basins are used to temporarily hold excess sewage until the flow through the treatment plant ebbs, and the treatment plant can safely draw back the water from the equalization basin for treatment.

-Many people believe that water flowing into municipal drains in our streets, such as rainwater or the water you use to wash your car or irrigate your garden, gets treated before returning to natural waterways, but this is not so.
-Liquid entering outdoor drains flows directly into Richardson Bay, a good reason to eliminate the use of pesticides and chemical fertilizers in your garden and refrain from washing your car in your driveway.
+Water flowing into municipal outdoor drains in our streets, such as rainwater or the water you use to wash your car or irrigate your garden, is not treated before returning to natural waterways.
+That water flows directly into Richardson Bay, a good reason to eliminate the use of pesticides and chemical fertilizers in your garden and refrain from washing your car in your driveway.
 (Commercial car washes by law must treat water used in the washing process before sending it on its way.)

-Why then must SASM be prepared to handle extra wastewater during periods of heavy rain?
+Why then must the wastewater treatment plant be prepared to handle extra wastewater during periods of heavy rain?
 Rainwater that does not flow into the street drains but instead follows its natural course underground is the culprit.
 The average age of Mill Valley's sewer pipes is 40 to 50 years, and the older pipes actually date back to the town's incorporation over a century ago.
 These aging pipes are breaking down, and many have leaks.
-Millions of gallons of rainwater per day that is soaked into the ground during storms seeps into the decaying pipes, joining the wastewater on its trip to SASM.
+Millions of gallons of rainwater per day that is soaked into the ground during storms seeps into the decaying pipes, joining the wastewater on its trip to the wastewater treatment plant.

-The capture and treatment of sewage is extremely important to a municipality, its residents and its wildlife, and it is a complex series of tasks.
-Knowing how the process works makes one appreciate the work of the many people behind the scenes who keep the system working, and the extra care we all must take to keep the environment safe.
+The capture and treatment of sewage is extremely important to a municipality, its residents and its wildlife, and involves a complex series of tasks that lead to environmental protection.